 The Compensation, Governance and Nominating Committee is comprised of Pam Spackman (Chair), Thomas Farley and Monty Baker.
 All members of the Compensation, Governance and Nominating Committee have been determined by the REIT to be Independent Trustees.
 The Compensation, Governance and Nominating Committee is charged with reviewing, overseeing and evaluating the compensation, governance and nominating policies of the REIT.
-The Board has adopted a written charter for the Compensation, Governance and Nominating Committee setting out its responsibilities for: (i) assessing the effectiveness of the Board of Trustees, each of its committees and individual Trustees; (ii) overseeing the recruitment and selection of candidates as Trustees of the REIT; (iii) organizing an orientation and education program for new Trustees; (iv) considering and approving proposals by the Trustees to engage outside advisers on behalf of the Board as a whole or on behalf of the Independent Trustees; (v) reviewing and making recommendations to the Board concerning any change in the number of Trustees composing the Board; (vi) considering questions of management succession; (vii) administering any unit option or purchase plan of the REIT, and any other compensation incentive programs: (viii) assessing the performance of management of the REIT; (ix) reviewing and approving the compensation of executive management to the extent the senior officers are employed directly by the REIT; (x) reviewing and making recommendations to the Board concerning the level and nature of the compensation payable to Trustees; and (xi) overseeing the Management Agreement.
+The Board has adopted a written charter for the Compensation, Governance and Nominating Committee setting out its responsibilities for: (i) assessing the effectiveness of the Board of Trustees, each of its committees and individual Trustees; (ii) overseeing the recruitment and selection of candidates as Trustees of the REIT; (iii) organizing an orientation and education program for new Trustees; (iv) considering and approving proposals by the Trustees to engage outside advisers on behalf of the Board as a whole or on behalf of the Independent Trustees; (v) reviewing and making recommendations to the Board concerning any change in the number of Trustees composing the Board; (vi) considering questions of management succession; (vii) administering any unit option or purchase plan of the REIT, and any other compensation incentive programs; (viii) assessing the performance of management of the REIT; (ix) reviewing and approving the compensation of executive management to the extent the senior officers are employed directly by the REIT; (x) reviewing and making recommendations to the Board concerning the level and nature of the compensation payable to Trustees; and (xi) overseeing the Management Agreement.
+For further information, a copy of the Compensation, Governance and Nominating Committee charter is available on the REIT's website at www.slateofficereit.com.